SugarPeas/MenuController/README.md

 ### An immersive experience designed to encourage travel through interaction with physical objects.

 In an all encompassing audio-visual environment, users will be able to travel to a completely different part of the world and live vicariously through our exhibit.
-The user will walk into a dark, enclosed projection screen setup with four installation kiosks to interact with.
+The user will walk into a dark, enclosed projection screen setup with three installation kiosks to interact with.
 The user progresses through a vacation travel experience by interacting with each of the tangible items reminiscent to something in the environment.

 Wanderlust is a project being developed for the New Media Team Project at the Rochester Institute of Technology.
 If you'd like to learn more about the project please see our [development blog](http://sugarpeas.cias.rit.edu/#home).